2BAB/hands-on-llm-demo-macos/README.md

 ### Run the example script

-After downloading the model, run the example script:
+After downloading the model, run the example script such as `ch01.py`:

 ```bash
 uv run python ch01.py